acentswap/docs2-wiki/guides/how-to-yield-farm-on-pancakeswap.md

 ![](https://lh4.googleusercontent.com/tWPfEFbqdefMnZDJlUdJ8frPUhtm9fpdqYszrlC_JsZ1RphfTdDMt2slyJszv3snEGi2H5BHN_Q0Lpi0LrcQEpSppCkRF_SO6ZPqYyXKu0bCxCXiRJstRtCY1UpVOa3UX41831S3)

-**5. Select the tokens to add, in this case BNB and ADE.
+**5. Select the tokens to add, in this case ACE and ADE.
 You need to provide them in a 50/50 ratio vs USD value.**

-**For example, you would need to add $10 of BNB and $10 of ADE.
+**For example, you would need to add $10 of ACE and $10 of ADE.
 Once you are done, click “Supply”.**

 ****